alexcodes-dev/Pending-Project/README.md

    - Sometimes pictures hold more than just visuals.

 2. **Once you know the lake…**
-   - There’s a particular bar we like, right by the water.
+   - There’s a particular café/bar we like, right by the water.
    - Its name flows like water.
 Think about the hints in the name.

 3. **Final Step:**